klauer/epics-sumo-mirror/doc/reference-sumo.rst

 database (:term:`BUILDDB`).

-For all of the build subcommands you have to specify the dependency database and the build directory with --db and --supportdir or a configuration file.
+For all of the build subcommands you have to specify the dependency database and the build directory with --db and --builddir or a configuration file.

 subcommands for maincommand "db"
 ++++++++++++++++++++++++++++++++